-I. INTRODUCTION
+1. INTRODUCTION

 We investigate the possibilities for low-cost interferer detection and classification based on a rather cheap and IEEE 802.15.4 standard conform transceiver chip integrated with the TelosB sensor mote platform.
 Inter-protocol interference is becoming a predominant problem for many wireless networks including WiFi access to the Internet.
 This is because the unlicensed ISM bands, especially the 2.4 GHz band, is a source of increasing interference among the different protocols.
-For example, WiFi, ZigBee-based sensor networks, Bluetooth devices, and dedicated application specific protocols have been developed.
-Studies have shown that insufficient knowledge of interfering signals may lead to substantial performance degradation [1], [2].
+For example, WiFi, ZigBee-based sensor

+Copyright is held by the author/owner(s).
+MobiCom'12, August 22-26, 2012, Istanbul, Turkey.
+ACM 978-1-4503-1159-5/12/08. networks, Bluetooth devices, and dedicated application specific protocols have been developed.
+Studies have shown that insufficient knowledge of interfering signals may lead to substantial performance degradation [7,9].
 However, current protocols, e.g., IEEE 802.11 or IEEE 802.15.4, do not take inter-protocol interference into account.
 This reduces the robustness, which is critical if reliable communication is required, e.g., in industrial automation environments [3].
-Adaptive channel switching strategies can be realized assuming better knowledge about the interferer [4].
+Adaptive channel switching strategies can be realized assuming better knowledge about the interferer [5].

-In 2009, Chowdhury and Akyildiz studied the problem of interferer detection and formulated a general methodology [5].
+In 2009, Chowdhury and Akyildiz studied the problem of interferer detection and formulated a general methodology [4].
 In particular, the authors used sensor nodes to collect spectral data which was used for offline interferer identification.
-Most of the commercial spectrum analyzers, e.g., AirMagnet Spectrum XT, Agilent Spectrum Analyzer or Bandspeed Air-Maestro employ specialized hardware.
+Most of the commercial spectrum analyzers, e.g., AirMagnet Spectrum XT, Agilent Spectrum Analyzer or Bandspeed AirMaestro employ specialized hardware.
 They are expensive and cannot be easily integrated into an interference-aware protocol design.
 However, tools such as Wi-Spy and Ubertooth are more affordable, but provide limited capabilities.
-Based on commodity hardware, Airshark [6] uses WiFi cards to identify different interference sources.
+Based on commodity hardware, Airshark [8] uses WiFi cards to identify different interference sources.